DrManishSharma/NLP/README.md

 ### NER_FromImages2
 This notebook contains code to extract text data from XML files and then apply name entity recognition to find date, company name, invoice no. etc using spaCy pipeline.
 A detailed version along with data can also be found _[here](https://www.kaggle.com/manishthem/notebook676e936447)_.
-The data used in the notebook can be found in data_NER_fromImages folder.
+The data used in the notebook can be found on kaggle _[here](https://www.kaggle.com/manishthem/text-extraction-for-ocr)_.